-If you have any questions, please contact [NSS Coordinator] or Ipsos MORI at nss@ipsos.com.
-If your students have any questions, please direct them to www.thestudentsurvey.com or they can contact the student helpline at Ipsos MORI directly at thestudentsurvey@ipsos.com.
+If you have any questions, please contact [NSS Coordinator] or lpsos at nss@ipsos.com.
+If your students have any questions, please direct them to www.thestudentsurvey.com or they can contact the student helpline at lpsos directly at thestudentsurvey@ipsos.com.